d/orca-notes/partition.md

 ## Handling more than one level of partitioning

 ## Dynamic Index Scan
+No different than just an `Append` over a bunch of `Index Scan`

 ## Partial Scans with Indexes and Foreign Tables

+Partial Scan in the context of indexes is dead.

+Partial Scan in the context of mixed foreign partitions and non-foreign partitions lives on.

 # More Possibilities
 Things that ORCA doesn't do, but we've wanted to do for a long time.